-Zaru Udon (cold)
+Zaru udon (cold)

-Tanuki Udon (hot/cold)
+Tanuki udon (hot/cold)

-Kitsune Udon (hot/cold)
+Kitsune udon (hot/cold)

-Kitsune Udon is served on top of the udon noodles in a hot broth with aburaage, thin sheets of fried tofu.
+Kitsune udon is udon noodles served in a hot broth with aburaage on top, which is thin sheets of fried tofu.

-Tempura Udon (hot/cold)
+Tempura udon (hot/cold)

-Named after Kagawa Prefecture’s former province, Sanuki Udon is Japan’s most popular udon variety.
+Named after Kagawa prefecture’s former province, sanuki udon is Japan’s most popular udon variety.
 The noodles are strong and chewy, and have a variety of forms to be eaten.
-Udon in Kagawa Prefecture is a very popular and cheap meal.
-Sanuki Udon is served by many of the famous, nationwide udon chains.
+Udon in Kagawa prefecture is a very popular and cheap meal.
+Sanuki udon is served by many of the famous, nationwide udon chains.

-The rich and dark sauce (tsuyu) poured on top of the udon noodles is a characteristic of Ise Udon.
+The rich and dark sauce (tsuyu) poured on top of the udon noodles is a characteristic of ise udon.
 This rich and dark tsuyu consists of dried kelp or smoked fish (normally bonito or small sardines) and soy sauce.
 Usually on top of the udon noodles are green onions and katsuobushi (smoked bonito flakes).
-Ise Udon is served by many restaurants around the Ise Shrines.
+Ise udon is served by many restaurants around the Ise Shrines.

-Specific to Nagoya, Kishimen is a flat and thin version of udon noodles similar to the fettuccine form.
-The ingredients used to produce kishimen are no different from udon noodles, the main difference is the form and time taken to cook the noodles.
+Specific to Nagoya, kishimen is a flat and thin version of udon noodles similar to the fettuccine form.
+The ingredients used to produce kishimen are no different from udon noodles.
+The main difference is the form and time taken to cook the noodles.

 For its soup base, it uses red miso.
-Chicken, green onions, mushrooms, a raw egg on top and rice cakes (mochi) are other popular ingredients.
+Chicken, green onions, mushrooms, a raw egg on top, and rice cakes (mochi) are other popular ingredients.

 And before we end this article, we want to share a simple recipe so you can give it a try at home.

-● 2 packs of Pre-cooked or frozen udon noodles
+● 2 packs of pre-cooked or frozen udon noodles

 ● 1 egg

-● Negi or welsh onion (to taste)
+● Negi or Welsh onion (to taste)

 ● 4 cups of dashi broth

-● 1 tbsp of Mirin
+● 1 tbsp of mirin

 ● 2 tbsp of soy sauce

-- Add the udon and boil 1 minute less than package instructions (usually 2-3 minutes for pre-cooked or frozen udon).
+- Add the udon and boil 1 minute less than the package instructions say(usually 2-3 minutes for pre-cooked or frozen udon).

 And that’s it!
 We hope you enjoy this delicious udon noodle soup recipe at home.